pi108/PROJECT_2_PREP_01/README.md

 * *Firdosh Patel*
 * *Ann McNamara*

-### This repository contains the files regarding an ETL (Extraction, Transformation and Load) exercise conducted by our group.
+### This repository contains the files regarding a Website Visualization exercise conducted by our group.
 This folder contains the following:
 1. SQLite Database called "covidData.db".
 2. Python file called "covidData.py" that contains user-created functions.
 3. Python file called "application.py" that cretaes api routes using the user-created functions.